faizullah11/System_Plus_React_Native_Assessment/README.md

 10. After you are done implementing a task, please add comments in the code file for clear understanding and add a Readme.md file if necessary.

-11. Logical Problem solving is an ended programming exercise.
+11. Logical Problem solving is an open-ended programming exercise.
 Problem descriptions are provided and you are supposed to implement a solution.
 However, in design tasks you will have to strictly follow the styling & design provided.

 12. In case of confusions, please contact at usama@systemplus.co